pranavk-10/Machine-Learning---Pranav/README.md

-These are all my notse and implementation from the Course - Machine Learning, Data Science by Krish Naik
+These are all my notes and implementation from the Course - Machine Learning, Data Science by Krish Naik
 ==========================================================================